Home » Recipes » Main Dish Recipes » Italian Sausage and White Beans Skillet

 • Add the onion, garlic and sweet pepper to the skillet.
 Cook until the vegetables are tender and beginning to take on a little color.

-1 medium onion, 2 cloves garlic, 1 medium sweet red or green pepper
+1 medium onion, 2 cloves garlic, 1 medium sweet bell pepper

 • Add all of the remaining ingredients to the pan.
 Stir well to combine.